 Your internal processes affect how happy or annoyed your employees will be.
 If you continuously fail to provide a clear structure, transparent accountability, reasonable goals, and ongoing support, you cannot expect them to perform at their best.

-This is especially prevalent in agile project management systems, such as Scrum, where the dynamics of the process can be overwhelming for many when poorly managed.
+This is especially prevalent in agile project management systems, such as Kanban or Scrum, where the dynamics of the process can be overwhelming for many when poorly managed.
 However, you can do your best to adapt and learn.
 Start using scrum artifacts and other complementary data to improve your project management procedures.

 This kind of data will give you unbiased knowledge on where you’re failing your employees in terms of creating a productive work environment.
 Only then can you expect them to become true brand ambassadors.